mesalock-linux/mesalock-distro/README.md

 You can get involved in various forms:

   - Improving Mesalock Linux: building process, integration issues, etc.
-  - Contibuting to core packages of Mesalock Linux: minit, mgetty, etc.
+  - Contributing to core packages of Mesalock Linux: minit, mgetty, etc.
   - Writing system tools with security in mind: tools written in memory safe language such as Rust and Go.